5hEn918/5hEn918.github.io/_news/announcement_1.md

 ---

 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->
-I will visit [SMU](https://www.smu.edu.sg/) and start my undergraduate thesis about directed fuzzing!
+I will be visiting [SMU](https://www.smu.edu.sg/) to begin my undergraduate thesis on directed fuzzing!